Renting vs Buying a Home in Germany

 Buying a Property in Germany can offer many benefits if you buy the right property for your financial situation (e.g. right price, right location, etc).
 The biggest benefits of buying a Home in Germany include:

-The most obvious benefit is that when you own a Property, you can do whatever you want with your Home: You can paint the walls in any color you want, you can get a pet without asking anyone else for permission.
+- The most obvious benefit is that when you own a property, you can do whatever you want with your Home: You can paint the walls in any color you want, and you can get a pet without asking anyone else for permission.
 Nobody will force you to vacate either (just the Bank if you do not pay your mortgage).